 What is Truth?

-“And you shall know the truth, and the truth shall make you free” (John 8:32).
+“and you will know the truth, and the truth will make you free” (John 8:32).

 A claim is a statement that is either true or false.
 If the statement is neither true nor false, it is not a claim.
 Truth is the description of the quality of a claim.
 A claim is true when the statement being made matches the way things actually are.